AkshaySJadhav/Elastic_Experiments/Importing_data_elasticsearch.md

-## Importing the single JSON data into the Elastic search.
+## Importin JSON data into the Elastic search.

 We are going to import the movie "Interstellar" and information associte with it.